ATAR Calculator

 How Subject Scaling Works

-Why some subjects contribute more to your ATAR than others.
+Why some subjects contribute more to your ATAR than others

 Scaling adjusts raw study scores to fairly compare students across subjects with different difficulty levels and cohort strengths.
+A study score of 35 in a high-scaling subject can contribute more to your aggregate than 35 in a low-scaling subject.

 Scales Up